A-New-BellHope/bellhopcuda/README.md

 it takes 10x-100x the time compared to actually computing the results.
-Normally, we count the file I/O time in our version in order to compare most fairly to the original version, but if file I/O can be avoided in a particular application using the library version, this may have a substantial impact on the performance.
+Normally, we count the file I/O time in our version in order to compare most fairly to the original version, but if file I/O can be avoided in a particular application using the library version, this may lead to a substantial gain in effective overall performance in some cases.

 #### Receivers layout